Enumeration of plane unicuspidal curves of any genus via tropical geometry: Correspondence between unicuspidal algebraic curves and unicuspidal tropical curves

-We only make few remarks.
-The limit curves in \cite[Theorem 2.4]{Sh} assumed to have semiquasihomogeneous singularities on the toric divisors, but the proof literally extends to the case of Newton nondegenerate singularities (as those which occur in Section \ref{sec-cfb}).
-In Lemma \ref{lquad1} and consequently, in modifications in Section \ref{sec-cfb}, the deformation in a neighborhood of the singular branch of the limit curve along the family $C^{(t)}$, $t\in(\C,0)$, in not equisingular, but equiclassical\footnote{For precise definition of the equiclassical deformations, see \cite[Page 433, item (3), and Section 6]{DH}.}, that is, preserving a cuspidal singular branch and the total $\delta$- and $\kappa$-invariant in a neighborhood of each singular point in the torus $\Tor^*(Q)$, $Q$ being the quadrangle from either Lemma \ref{lquad1}, or in the subdivisions shown in Figure \ref{ftrap1}(f,g).
+We only comment on the following issues specific to the considered case. \begin{itemize}\item The limit curves in \cite[Theorem 2.4]{Sh} assumed to have semiquasihomogeneous singularities on the toric divisors, but the proof literally extends to the case of Newton nondegenerate singularities (as those which occur in Section \ref{sec-cfb}). \item In Lemma \ref{lquad1} and consequently, in modifications in Section \ref{sec-cfb}, the deformation in a neighborhood of the singular branch of the limit curve along the family $C^{(t)}$, $t\in(\C,0)$, in not equisingular, but equiclassical\footnote{For precise definition of the equiclassical deformations, see \cite[Page 433, item (3), and Section 6]{DH}.}, that is, preserving a cuspidal singular branch and the total $\delta$- and $\varkappa$-invariant in a neighborhood of each singular point in the torus $\Tor^*(Q)$, $Q$ being the quadrangle from either Lemma \ref{lquad1}, or in the subdivisions shown in Figure \ref{ftrap1}(e,f).
 This means, for instance, that the limit curve may have a cuspidal singular branch and also several smooth branches centered at the same point.
-We notice that the whole equiclassical family is smooth in this case by \cite[Theorem 27]{Di}, and the curves $C^{(t)}$, $t\ne0$ have nodes and one cusp as their singularities by Lemma \ref{luc1} and due to the general position of the configurations $\bw(t) \subset\Tor(P(\Delta))$, $t\ne0$.
-At last, the required transversality conditions for \cite[Theorem 2.4]{Sh} follow from the two facts: \begin{itemize}\item the existence of a regular orientation on $\Gamma\setminus\\bp$ and on the tropical curves that appear in the modifications (cf. Remark \ref{rreg}), which yields a partial order on the set of all limit curves including modifications, and which can be extended to a linear order; \item moving along the set of all limit curves in the aforementioned linear order, each time the next limit curve, matching the conditions imposed by all the preceding limit curves, is determined up to a finite choice, and any choice corresponds to a transverse intersection of a certain equisingular (or equiclassical) family having an expected dimension with the linear system coming from the imposed conditions (see \cite[Lemmas 3.5 and 3.9]{Shustin2005}, Lemmas \ref{lquad1}(2) and \ref{ledge1}(ii)). \proofend \end{itemize}
+We notice that the whole equiclassical family is smooth in this case by \cite[Theorem 27]{Di}, and the curves $C^{(t)}$, $t\ne0$ have nodes and one cusp as their singularities by Lemma \ref{luc1} and due to the general position of the configurations $\bw(t) \subset\Tor(\Delta)$, $t\ne0$. \item The required transversality conditions for \cite[Theorem 2.4]{Sh} follow from \cite[Lemmas 3.5 and 3.9]{Shustin2005}, Lemmas \ref{lquad1}(ii) and \ref{ledge1}(iii) precisely like in \cite[Section 5.3]{Sh0} or in \cite[Section 2.5.10]{IMS}.
+The two following facts are crucial:

+- the existence of a regular orientation on the marked curve $(\Gamma,\bp)$ and on the tropical curves that appear in the modifications yields a partial order on the set of all limit curves including modifications, which then can be extended to a linear order;